bruderstein/PythonScript/docs/source/scintilla.rst

 .. method:: Editor.getWordChars() -> str

    Get the set of characters making up words for when moving or selecting by word.
-   Retuns the number of characters
+   Returns the number of characters

    See Scintilla documentation for `SCI_GETWORDCHARS <http://www.scintilla.org/ScintillaDoc.html#SCI_GETWORDCHARS>`_